DnyaneshD/CompareMarketAssignment/README.md

 # About Solution

-To be very honest there are multiple ways to slove given problem but I chose below keeping following things in mind.
+To be very honest there are multiple ways to slove given problem but I chose below approach keeping following things in mind.
 1. Scalability of the application
-2. Technical stack matching to the current usage of technologies used in your organisation
+2. Technical stack matching to the current usage of technologies your organisation

-High level solution: I have used 3 layas to slove the problem.
+High level solution: I have used 3 layers to slove the problem.
 1. Client - To accepet URI from user and show output to the user
-2. API - An application which will interact with Client and process the output
+2. API - An application which will interact with Client and pass request to process the output
 3. Service - A service which have only one resposiblity to process the words from give uri

 # To Run solution

 Requirements:
  1. Node version 9.0.0 or higher is required
  2. Kafka set up is required (I followed https://dzone.com/articles/running-apache-kafka-on-windows-os .
-I assume dev tem would already have it)
+I assume dev team would already have it)
 3. I have also used Redis and Mongo but no set up is required

-Note: If kafka setup is not available and dev team do not want to do the set up for to test this application, I will set up app with https://www.cloudkarafka.com/plans.html but, I will need at least 1 more day to do so.
+Note: If kafka setup is not available and dev team do not want to do the set up for to test this application, I will set up app with https://www.cloudkarafka.com/plans.html but, I will need at least 1 day to do so.
+Please feel free to share your if you want me set up.

 Steps:
 1. Download or clone this folder (https://github.com/DnyaneshD/CompareMarketAssignment)